cu-mkp/research-teaching-companion/content/resources/case-studies.md

 The results of the reflection assignments were encouraging: the students came to appreciate the material qualities, appearances, and behaviors of various paint media.
 They gained a better sense of the skill and labor involved in painting, and they had excellent and insightful follow-up questions after the assignment.
 Moreover, their course evaluations routinely mentioned how much they enjoyed the activity, not only for what they learned but for the opportunity it gave them to get to know their classmates in what is otherwise a sizeable lecture course.

-### EAAS W4110: Histories of Science and Technology in East Asia
+### Histories of Science and Technology in East Asia (EAAS W4110)
-Spring 2018, East Asian Languages and Cultures, Columbia University
+Spring 2018, East Asian Languages and Cultures, Columbia University<br>
 Lan Li, Lecturer & Presidential Scholar in Society and Neuroscience

 - [Histories of Science and Technology in East Asia Syllabus](https://edblogs.columbia.edu/hseaw4110-001-2018-1/2017/10/31/hello-world/)